 03 of 05

 Although tunnels are primary something for guinea pigs to run through, many piggies like to hide in them as well.
-I have several different types of tunnels for my guinea pigs, and they enjoy hiding out in all of them periodically.
 Other small animals usually enjoy them as much as piggies do.

-I like Flex-E Fun-Nels because, even though the plastic is colored, I can see through it, so I know when one of my piggies is taking a nap inside.
-Ware Fun Tunnels For Small Animals are solid colored, and longer than the Fun-Nel pieces, so it's hard to tell if the piggies are in one of those tunnels unless I pick up the piece and feel the weight of a chubby piggy body.
-My piggies do enjoy chewing the Fun-Nels, so I have to replace them occasionally.
+Ware Fun Tunnels For Small Animals are solid colored, and longer than the Fun-Nel pieces, so it's hard to tell if the piggies are in one of those tunnels unless you pick up the piece and feel the weight of a chubby piggy body.

 04 of 05